markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 ### Distribution: Normal vs skewed

-A third consideration to keep in mind is the distribution of the variables fundamental variables and
+A third consideration to keep in mind is the distribution of the variables for numerical variables and specifically whether they follow a gaussian distribution or if they are rather skewed.

-specifically whether they follow a gosh distribution or if they are rather skewed for some algorithms.
+### Outliers: Unusual or unexpected values

-The presence of outliers is also the true mental outliers are unusual or unexpected by use within a
+For some algorithms., the presence of outliers is also the true mental outliers are unusual or unexpected by use within a

 variable.